TChapman500/EaterCPUSimulation/README.md

 ## Notes
 - This simulation will only work in Logisim Evolution Holy Cross Edition.
 - The CPU is made to be as exact as possible given the limitations of the software used to make the simulation.
 - The instruction set in this simulation may vary slightly from Ben Eater's instruction set.
+Let me know if there are **ANY** descrepencies between the two instruction sets so that I can make the instructions exact to the original.
 - Simulation performance will vary from user to user.
 I was able to get a maximum clock frequency of just over 500 hZ.

 ## Sample Programs